copenhagenjs/copenhagenjs.dk/_posts/2012-01-11-january-meetup.md

 If you have something to share, do let us know at <hello@copenhagenjs.dk>!

+### Competition

+Don't forget!
+We're still running our raffle for a ticket to [Front Trends 2012](http://2012.front-trends.com/).
+Detais are in [the thread on the mailinglist](http://groups.google.com/group/copenhagenjs/browse_thread/thread/29657152efd372a5).
+If you sign up **right now**, you have a 20% chance of winning!

+The lucky winner will be drawn at the end of this meetup.

 ## Where?

 The meetup will be be hosted by **[23video](http://23video.com/)**.